Isadora96/DragAndDropTS/server/README.md

 Mini server-side application with python, flask and mongoDB.

 Basic operations Create, Read, Update and Delete for a person selling courses.
-It is possible to include the title, description, how many people joined the course and its status.
+It is possible to include the title, description, how many people joined and the author.

 ## Running locally